dschaub95/kube-utils/README.md

 ## Usage

-To create a statefulset run (you might need to adapt the mount paths in the file):
+To create a statefulset run (you need to adapt the mount paths in the file, according to your username etc):
 ```bash
 kubectl apply -f ./kube/latest/statefulset.yaml
 ```